Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 7 NFL, Week 8 college football

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, college football picks on Friday, Oct.
-17
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFB picks on Saturday, October 18

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-A pair of Miami teams are going in opposite directions as the Miami Hurricanes are ranked second in the college football AP Poll, while the Miami Dolphins have a 1-5 record.
-The Betr Picks promo code CBSSPORTS would allow you to wager on both squads in their respective games, with the Canes hosting the Louisville Cardinals on Friday, followed by the Dolphins visiting the Cleveland Browns on Sunday.
-The best DFS apps allow you to make both NFL player props and college football predictions at the same time, in addition to other sports such as MLB, NBA and NHL.
-This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
+For the first time in 19 years, a pair of southpaw quarterbacks will face off in the NFL when Tua Tagovailoa and the Dolphins visit Dillon Gabriel and the Browns.
+This monumental occasion is deal to hop on the latest Betr Picks promo code CBSSPORTS as you could make NFL player props on either southpaw.
+There's also a full college football slate Saturday with three games between ranked SEC foes -- Tennessee vs. Alabama, Ole Miss vs. Georgia and LSU vs. Vanderbilt.
+The best DFS apps allow you to pick and choose your sports and leagues mix and match you prefer. as This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.